 Monpazier is 15 kilometres to the south of Domme towards the southern edge of the Dordogne region, and is listed as one of the 'most beautiful villages of France'.
 The origins of Monpazier date from the end of the 13th century when it was founded as a bastide town in 1284 by King Edward I of England.

 France This Way comment: Monpazier is a remarkable place that is usually considered to be the most intact bastide town remaining in France, and is certainly one of the most impressive villages we have seen in France.

 Broadly speaking the village has a large central square, a smaller square with the church close by, and straight streets lined with medieval buildings running out from this centre to the edges of the town and parts of the historic fortifications.
 The town is entered through large stone gateways through these defensive walls.

-Around its paved central square, containing the original market hall, Monpazier retains many ancient buildings and the original arcades around the edge of the square.
+Around its paved central square, with the original market hall on one side, Monpazier retains many ancient buildings and the original arcades around the edge of the square.
 There is perhaps little to actually say about the village - it is the general impression it creates that is the attraction rather than any particular individual highlights - but don't let that deter you from visiting!

 The houses and arcades around the edge of the square (the sheltered pathways under the arches) are the highlight.
 More than 30 of the buildings in Monpazier are classified as 'national monuments', and there is little to spoil the impression that all is much as it has been for the last 700 years.

 Monpazier is one of the few places where you can take loads of photos (and you will) and none show any building less than 400 years old!
 The most remarkable feature is that many of the houses in the centre are different to each other in architectural style, with a variet of arcades, renaissance style windows and wrought iron balconies on each house.